fleetbase/fleetbase/README.md

 ## License

-Fleetbase is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE.md).
-You are free to use, modify, and distribute it, provided that:
+Fleetbase is dual-licensed.
+Choose the license that fits how you use it.

-- Any modifications or derivative works are also made available under AGPL-3.0
+**Open source (AGPL-3.0).** Fleetbase is released under the [GNU Affero General Public License v3.0](LICENSE.md).
+You can use, modify, and self-host it freely, including to run your own commercial operations.
+If you modify Fleetbase and make it available to others over a network, you must release those modifications under AGPL-3.0.

-- If you run a modified version as a network service, you make the source code available to its users
+**Fleetbase Commercial License (FCL).** The commercial license removes the AGPL-3.0 obligations.
+It lets you keep modifications proprietary, build SaaS products on Fleetbase, and white-label or distribute it under your own brand.
+It also includes support options and IP indemnification.

-Organizations that need to use Fleetbase without AGPL obligations, keep integrations proprietary, or require commercial support and legal assurances can obtain a commercial license.
-Contact [hello@fleetbase.io](mailto:hello@fleetbase.io) or visit [fleetbase.io](https://fleetbase.io).
+Read the [licensing overview](https://fleetbase.io/licensing) to see which license applies to you, or see the [Commercial License](https://fleetbase.io/licensing/commercial) for details.
+Questions go to [hello@fleetbase.io](mailto:hello@fleetbase.io).

 ---